 I often hear people talk about "waterfall" process software development.
 But a waterfall process doesn't really exist.

-Well, there are software projects that meet the description of waterfall — the post-publication name give to the project structure described in Walter Royce's 1970 paper as the wrong way to develop software.
+Well, there are software projects that meet the description of waterfall — the post-publication name give to the project structure described in Walter Royce's 1970 paper (old link) as the wrong way to develop software.

 But there aren't any published methodologies, processes, books, tutorials, courses, tools, or certifications for waterfall.
 Because it isn't really a thing you should do.